Create an actionable social media strategy before you start posting stuff.

-If you did that it’s pretty straightforward to calculate if you are in the black.
-However if you have more complicated sales process then you need to set some key performance indicators that represent visitor’s non-financial activities.
+If you did that, it's pretty straightforward to calculate if you are in the black.
+If you have a more complicated sales process, then you need to set some key performance indicators that represent visitor's non-financial activities.

 - Website visitors